 The Balinese All Stars are a multigenerational collective of Balinese musicians, composers, and dancers, whose members live, teach, and perform in the United States.

 The Balinese All Stars are available to perform at music festivals and concert series, and to conduct workshops on the music and dance of Bali.
-Previous performances include Skidmore College (as part of the Sterne Virtuoso Series) and the Richmond Folk Festival.
-They will be performing at the Montana Folk Festival in July 2017.
+Previous performances include Skidmore College (as part of the Sterne Virtuoso Series), the Richmond Folk Festival (2016), and the Montana Folk Festival (2017).

 To book the Balinese All Stars or for more information, contact us at: email@example.com

 I Ketut Gede Asnawa is a composer, performer, and scholar from Denpasar, Bali.
 He has taught at the government-sponsored secondary and tertiary-level conservatories of Balinese music since 1980.
 His compositions have been featured at the Festival of Young Composers in Jakarta and the annual Bali Arts Festival.
 Recently, his importance as a cutting-edge composer and innovator in Balinese music was recognized in Grove Music Online.
 An accomplished gamelan musician, Bapak Asnawa has toured Europe, North America, and Asia.
 A demanding but charismatic teacher, he has taught gamelan groups at the University of Maryland Baltimore County (where he earned a Master’s degree in Ethnomusicology), Université de Montréal, Eastman School of Music, University of Missouri Kansas City, as well as private gamelan groups in Woodstock, New York, Berkeley, California, and the Netherlands.
 Since Fall 2006 he has taught various styles of Balinese gamelan as a faculty member in the School of Music at the University of Illinois, Urbana-Champaign.